 Before applying for an ag loan, an applicant would need tax returns for the past three years, a personal financial statement – including equipment list– and a crop or livestock budget for the current year.

 Get the financing you need to help grow your agricultural business with help from FNNB Bank.
-An expert in agricultural lending, Adam Leber can answer your questions and discuss in detail your options.
+Experts in agricultural lending, FNNB Bank can answer your questions and discuss in detail your options.